waku-org/docs.waku.org/docs/guides/js-waku/configure-discovery.md

 hide_table_of_contents: true
 ---

-This guide provides detailed steps to bootstrap your your node using [Static Peers](/learn/concepts/static-peers) and discover peers in the Waku Network using [DNS Discovery](/learn/concepts/dns-discovery).
+This guide provides detailed steps to bootstrap your node using [Static Peers](/learn/concepts/static-peers) and discover peers in the Waku Network using [DNS Discovery](/learn/concepts/dns-discovery).

 :::info
 If you do not set up a bootstrap node or discovery mechanism, your node will not connect to any remote peer.